 SECTION 1.
 Establishment.
 There is hereby established within the executive branch the Interagency Security Committee ("Committee").
-The Committee shall consist of: (a) the Secretary of Homeland Security ("Secretary");
+The Committee shall consist of: (a) the Secretary of Homeland Security ("Sec-

-(b) representatives from the following agencies, appointed by the agency heads:
+- (b) representatives from the following agencies, appointed by the agency heads:

 - (1) Department of State;

 - (2) Department of the Treasury;

 - (3) Department of Defense;

 - (4) Department of Justice;

 - (5) Department of the Interior;

-- (6) Department of Agriculture;

-- (7) Department of Commerce;
+- (6) Department of Agriculture; (7) Department of Commerce;

-- (8) Department of Labor;
+- (8) Department of Labor:

 - (9) Department of Health and Human Services;

 - (10) Department of Housing and Urban Development;

 - (11) Department of Transportation;

-- (12) Department of Energy;
+- (12) Department of Energy:

 - (13) Department of Education;

-- (14) Department of Veterans Affairs;
+- (14) Department of Veterans Affairs:

 - (15) Environmental Protection Agency;

-- (16) Central Intelligence Agency;

-- (17) Office of Management and Budget; and

-- (18) General Services Administration;

-- (c) the following individuals or their designees:

-- (1) the Director, United States Marshals Service;

-- (2) the Assistant to the President for National Security Affairs; and

-- (3) the Director, Security Policy Board; and

-- (d) such other Federal employees as the President shall appoint.
+- (16) Central Intelligence Agency; - (17) Office of Management and Budget; and (18) General Services Administration: - (c) the following individuals or their designees: (1) the Director, United States Marshals Service: - (2) the Assistant to the President for National Security Affairs; and - (3) the Director, Security Policy Board; and - (d) such other Federal employees as the President shall appoint. - SEC.

-SEC.
 2. Chair.
-The Committee shall be chaired by the Secretary, or the designee of the Secretary.
+The Committee shall be chaired by the such tasks as may be directed by the Committee.
 SEC.
+4. Consultation.
+The Committee may consult with other parties, including the Administrative Office of the United States Courts, to perform its responsibilities under this order, and, at the discretion of the Committee, such other parties may participate in the working groups.

+Secretary, or the designee of the Secretary.
+SEC.
 3. Working Groups.
-The Committee is authorized to establish interagency working groups to perform such tasks as may be directed by the Committee.
+The Committee is authorized to establish interagency working groups to perform